jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 (Some software calls this field "author" or "byline".)
 Now Photini will ask for the name of the creator.
 Edit the name if required, then click ``OK``.
+(More detailed ownership information can be added with the :doc:`ownership_metadata` tab.)

 .. |hazard| unicode:: U+026A1